 Treatment for Gynecomastia Without Large Scars

-After years of practice and thousands of satisfied gyno surgery patients, I have learned the diagnosis and treatment of gynecomastia is pretty straightforward.
+After years of practice and thousands of satisfied gynecomastia treatment surgery patients, I have learned the diagnosis and treatment of gynecomastia is pretty straightforward.
 The treatment of gynecomastia is the same in almost all cases, except for those patients who have excess skin with saggy tissue.
 These patients sometimes require skin removal treatment, meaning I need to remove excess skin and reposition the nipple-areola complex.
 This is a much bigger procedure with a longer recovery, more cost, and scars across the chest, under the arms, and around the areolas.
 When necessary, this procedure can be life-changing, but it’s understandable that you want to know the alternatives.

 Patients who require skin excision usually have lost a LOT of weight — to the tune of 50 pounds and more.
 Their skin was maximally stretched when their weight was up.
 After weight loss, the skin can’t retract fully because it has lost its elasticity, or its ability to bounce back like a rubber band.
 But how do you know when skin excision is necessary?